jokijen/algolabra/documents/IMPLEMENTATION.md

 ## Deficiencies and improvement ideas

 Currently the program is incomplete.

+### Bugs

+- min/max does not function correctly when the arguments are functions.
+I need to add extra brackets around both arguments in the InputValidator

+- sin and cos don't function correctly when the argument is in radians already (e.g. 'sin(pi)')

+### Future improvement

 The command-line interface is easy to use, but possibly a graphical user interface could be built with Tkinter.

 ## Use of AI tools

-LLMs ChatGPT-4o (Open AI) and Le Chat (Mistral AI) have been used to query some programming best practices, help solve git issues, and perform translations.
+LLMs ChatGPT-4o (Open AI) and Le Chat (Mistral AI) have been used for the following purposes:

+- Query programming best practices (especially regarding commenting)
+- Assist in solving git issues and understanding programming error notifications
+- Perform translations for docs I initially wrote in Finnish
+- Generate versatile (valid and invalid) test inputs for development purposes

 ## Sources